 Pursuant to California law, the amount of interest levied on any loan or forbearance is restricted to a maximum of 10% annually.
 In other words, non-exempt lenders can impose no more than that rate upon a loan each year.
 However, the state’s usury laws are extremely complex; state statutes address several exemptions that permit a greater amount of interest to be charged.
 These California usury law exemptions specifically cover loans involving home improvement, home buying, and business expenses.

-California Civil Code Section 1916.1 sets forth the criteria to determine whether a loan has been arranged by a licensed real estate broker to qualify for one of the California usury law exemptions.
+California Civil Code Section 1916.1 sets forth the criteria to determine whether a loan has been arranged by a licensed real estate broker to qualify for a California usury law exemption.
 Under the statute, a loan or forbearance is arranged by an individual who is a licensed real estate broker when the following elements are met:

 In addition, the law specifies that the term “made or arranged” includes all loans made by licensed real estate brokers acting as principals or agents for others when they are acting within the course and scope of their licenses.

 The 2013 landmark case, Bock v.
-California Capital Loans, Inc. (California Court of Appeal, Third District, Case No. C069863, May 14, 2013) clarifies the California usury law exemptions as they apply to local real estate brokers.
+California Capital Loans, Inc. (California Court of Appeal, Third District, Case No. C069863, May 14, 2013) clarifies the California usury law exemption as it applies to local real estate brokers.
 In this matter, the plaintiff sought a loan and was introduced to a real estate broker who served as the sole shareholder of the defendant, California Capital Loans, Inc. (“CCL”).